 The award is named in honor of one of the great leaders among public relations practitioners, a true friend to the PRSA, and former chair of the PAG Section, Lloyd B. Dennis.

 We are currently accepting nominations for the 2020 Lloyd B. Dennis Award.
 Any PRSA member may nominate a candidate for the award.
-The nominee does not need to be a PRSA/PAG Section member, but should be recognized in public affairs, government, military, public sector or regulated industries.
+The nominee needs to be a PRSA/PAG Section member and should be recognized in public affairs, government, military, public sector or regulated industries.

 Process for Submitting a Nomination